 But the key here is that all of this elevation is done gradually.
 My dad (and I) had no trouble.

 The hike to the top is also mostly under tree cover so there’s plenty of shade if you come on a sunny day.
 But once you reach the top, there is significantly less.
-The quintessential rocks and boulders of Acadia make up most of the summit of the Great Head.
+The quintessential exposed granite, rocks, and boulders of Acadia make up most of the summit of the Great Head.

 The seal popped up several times (with long intervals in between) before disappearing and swimming away.
 I have a thing for seals.
 And I was so excited that I was able to see one on this trip.

 If you want to see a seal, definitely bring binoculars.
 But I think we were also just very lucky that day.
 Seeing one here is not a guarantee.
 In fact, when I’ve hiked this trail again, I haven’t seen any seals.

 After leaving the summit, the trail then makes it way across the top of the Great Head.

 We wandered here.
 Often making our way across the rocks to get a better view of the coastline opposite us.